-Upgrade MySQL in production and staging
+Upgrade MySQL in production and staging (Carrenza only)

 Upgrading MySQL will cause 500 errors on sites as the master and slave machines are restarted, so this procedure needs to be done at a suitable time on production - ie. outside of core business hours (9:00 - 18:00 Monday to Friday).

 _slave-2 machines on production

 as they are not actively used by sites and will not cause 500 errors.

 The following Puppet classes will need upgrading:

 To do the upgrade, use this Fabric command: